-08:30 Meet and greet with assessment team 09:00 Presentation by service, followed by Q&A (see the webtool for a template presentation, which should be around 10-15 minutes) 10:00 Service tour, led by one or two members of the service 11:00 Interviews 13:00 Lunch 13:30 Further interviews and validation of evidence 14;00 Assessment team collate report and request additional information if needed 15:15 Feedback meeting (services should ensure appropriate executive representation including, the CEO, hospital directors and service leads are present) 16:00 Assessment close
+08:30 Meet and greet with assessment team 09:00 Presentation by service, followed by Q&A (see the webtool for a template presentation; presentation should be around 10-15 minutes) 10:00 Service tour, lead by up to two members of the service 11:00 Interviews 13:00 Lunch 13:30 Further interviews and validation of evidence 14;00 Assessment team collate report and request additional information if needed 15:15 Feedback meeting (services should ensure appropriate executive representation including, the CEO, hospital directors and service leads are present) 16:00 Assessment close

 The full endoscopy team must be available throughout the site assessment (the assessors will work around the team's work commitments).
-This includes the clinical, management and nurse leads; if the three leads are not present, the assessment may not be able to continue.
+This includes the clinical, management and nurse lead; should the three leads not be present, the assessment may not be able to continue.
 The service must be operating normally and have endoscopy lists running as normal throughout the day, though this may be reduced slightly.

-The service should provide the assessment team with a dedicated meeting room including a laptop or computer with internet access for the duration of the day.
-The service should also provide the assessmne team with a sandwich lunch (your assessment administrator will advise of any dietary requirements).
+The assessment team should be provided with a dedicated meeting room for the duration of the day, and provided with a laptop or computer with internet access.
+They should also be provided with a sandwich lunch (your assessment administrator will advise of any dietary requirements).

-The assessment team will give the service a provisional outcome at the final feedback session.
+A provisional outcome will be given at the final feedback session.
 Any issues identified by the assessment team will be discussed throughout the course of the site assessment ahead of the final feedback session.